 Dallas/Fort Worth, Texas

-One of the biggest states in the union has so much to offer in terms of fun that you might want to stay longer to fit it all in.
+As one of the biggest cities in the union, Dallas has so much to offer that you might want to stay longer to fit it all in.
 Stop by the American Airlines Center to see budding star Luka Doncic and the Dallas Mavericks or step back in time to one of the most prolific events in modern American history at the Sixth Floor Museum, which chronicles the assassination of President John F. Kennedy.
 Dallas can’t take all the limelight, however, as Fort Worth is one of the most underrated cities in the United States.
 The Modern offers exhibitions featuring famous artists from all over the world and has become a destination for art aficionados in surrounding states.
 Feel like taking in some nostalgia with good eats?
 Hop over to the brunch spot Barcadia, where they’ve combined great drinks, delicious food, and vintage arcade cabinets that are sure to take you back.
 Tell Kayla and Chance we said hello.

 New Orleans, Louisiana